Loading

 On November 7, 2018, the college announced plans to close its Nyack campus and consolidate its New York operations in its Manhattan-based campus by fall 2019.
 The Nyack campus was scheduled to close at the end of the 2018–2019 academic year; however, the closure was delayed to September 2020.
 After the sale of the Nyack campus, the college was renamed Alliance University in September 2022.

 In June 2023, Middle States Commission on Higher Education announced that it would revoke the University's main accreditation in December 2023 due to the university's significant and ongoing financial challenges.
 On June 30, 2023, the university announced that it would cease operations as of August 31, 2023.
-The denomination is exploring ways to continue the seminary program.
+At the time of the closure, the denomination said it was exploring ways to continue the seminary program.

 Academics